sookeke/AG.Justin/src/keycloak-remote-claim/README.md

-# GraphQL JSON Remote claim Mapper for Keycloak
+# GraphQL and REST JSON Remote claim Mapper for Keycloak

 This module uses the Protocol Mapper SPI for keycloak.